TransHealthcareGGC/TransSCAGlasgow/README.md

   - Cyproterone Acetate
   - Spironolactone
   - Decapeptyl
-- Offer training for primary care practitioners on the treatment of transgender patients to address concerns and build clinical expertise.
+- Provision of training for primary care practitioners on the treatment of transgender patients to address concerns and build clinical expertise.
 - A long-term plan for the introduction of an informed consent model for the treament of transgender patients, following from that fact that trans identities are formally de-psycho-pathologized in ICD-11 which member countries are able to adopt from Janurary 2022.
-We believe that as the most populous trust in NHS Scotland, GGCNHS has a responsibility to lead from the front on matters of specialist care which this proposal reflects.
+We believe that this will not only reduce the diagnostic pressure on the Sandyford, GIC, but that - as the most populous trust in NHS Scotland - GGCNHS has a responsibility to lead from the front on matters of specialist care which this proposal reflects.

 # Resources